joelshoff/Hello-World/README.md

 # Hello-World
-My name is Joel Shoffner and I love cookies
+My name is Joel and I love cookies